"Bind Ye the Broken with the Hands of Justice"

 Since then I've kept thinking more about what the U.S. media are calling a "migrant crisis" at the border with Mexico, and about the artificial borders that divide us.
 Here's a rough draft of a fuller statement of what I see, based on my study as a historian of the U.S. and the African diaspora, my reflections on Indigenous and Black revolutionary ideas, and my understanding of the Baha'i vision of the world's future political-economy:

 Some day, all the peoples of the Americas, from Alaska to the Magallanes, will be members of one great commonwealth.

 The descendants of the colonizers will give up their claims to warped and childish ideas of power, while the descendants of the enslaved and of the continent's indigenous peoples will flourish in every way.

-Maybe, like those noble black revolutionaries two hundred years ago who restored the indigenous name "Hayiti" to the island that the Spanish had called "Little Spain," we may even retire the colonizers' misnomer "America" in favor of something more fitting.
+Maybe, like those noble Black revolutionaries two hundred years ago who restored the original name of "Hayiti" to the island that the Spanish had called "Little Spain," we may even retire the colonizers' misnomer "America" in favor of something more fitting.
 Something Mexica, or Quechua, or Dine, or Lakota, or Taino.
-Or maybe some new word that we haven't invented yet.
+Or perhaps some new word that hasn't yet been invented.

-This can happen soon, or it can happen sooner.
-This can be hard, or we can make it less hard.
+This can all happen soon, or it can happen sooner.
+It can be hard, or we can make it less hard.

-We peoples of the Americas, where all the great branches of the family found themselves thrown together so violently starting five centuries ago, should perhaps know better than most that there is nowhere else for us to go.
+We, the peoples of the Americas, where all the great branches of the human family found themselves thrown together so violently starting five centuries ago, should perhaps know better than most that there is nowhere else for us to go.